6 Tips to Engage Your Customers with Business Storytelling

 Storytelling.
 It’s as old as man.
 From hieroglyphics on cave walls to verbal tales of heritage, myths, and down through the printed word, storytelling has been a major part of cultural heritage.
 It is also the way for authors to tell tales, real or made up, and express their thoughts, beliefs, and values.
 Companies didn’t think of storytelling as a marketing tool until recently, but that has changed.
 In this article, we’ll show you tips that will help marketers tell storytelling to engage their business customers and drive results.

 And everyone likes stories.
 Until recently, businesses did not think of stories as a marketing tool.
 But the new consumer has changed all of that.
 Today’s consumer wants more than a “pitch” for a product or service.
-He wants an “experience” with a business; he wants to know a business personally and the people behind that business.
+He wants an “experience” with a business; he wants to know a business personally and the people behind it.
 It’s all about relationships today.

 And one way to personalize your business and develop those relationships is to tell stories.